-Discover Hungary and many other European countries with a Schengen visa
+Discover Hungary and many other European countries with a Schengen Visa

-Your travel insurance for Hungary is compulsory and it will fully protect you
+Travel insurance for Hungary is compulsory

-Compulsory for obtaining your Schengen visa, your travel insurance policy for Hungary will also allow you to be protected in the event of accident, illness or hospitalisation.
-You can select the minimum coverage, featuring emergency medical and repatriation costs (for a total of at least 30,000 Euros), but it also possible to add extra coverage options.
+Compulsory for obtaining your Schengen Visa, your travel insurance policy for Hungary will also allow you to be protected in the event of accident, illness or hospitalization.
+You can select the minimum coverage, featuring emergency medical and repatriation costs (for a total of at least €30,000), but it is also possible to add extra coverage options.
 It is important to do your research to make sure you are fully protected, enjoying coverage for your whole family and belongings.

-How to get to Hungary
+How do I get to Hungary

 Advice on health and vaccinations

 There are no compulsory vaccinations for visiting Hungary.
-However, certain vaccinations are recommended: hepatitis A and B, diphtheria, tetanus and polio.
+However, certain vaccinations are recommended: hepatitis A and B, diphtheria, tetanus, and polio.
 Consult a doctor to find out whether it is advised that you be vaccinated against tick-borne encephalitis, especially if you will be visiting rural areas in the spring or summer.

 -Budapest is, of course, an ideal departure point for discovering Hungary.
 The country’s capital features magnificent buildings that you can admire during your strolls through the city.
 For a traditional bathing experience, head to the Gellért Baths with their Art Nouveau design, or the Széchenyi Baths situated within an incredible palace.
 If you’re a night owl, you must also find time to visit its amazing ruin pubs!

-From the Great Synagogue to the Fisherman’s Bastion via the Matthias Church, Buda Castle and Heroes’ Square, the city offers you plenty of opportunities to go in search of Hungarian history.
+From the Great Synagogue to the Fisherman’s Bastion via the Matthias Church, Buda Castle and Heroes’ Square, the city offers plenty of opportunities to go in search of Hungarian history.

 - Lake Balaton, the largest lake in Central Europe, is one of the most popular destinations in winter, with ice skating and ice sailing being the main attractions.
 This region is ideal for camping in the spring and summer, and for discovering the vineyards and various volcanoes located nearby.

 It is recommended you remain vigilant on public transport and in tourist areas, where the theft of personal belongings, identity documents, and cash is possible.
 It is also advised that you do not visit the baths with valuable objects or your identity documents, and to use a locker while there.
-You should make a copy of your identity documents and leave your passport in a secure place, for example in a safe box at the hotel.
+You should make a copy of your identity documents and leave your passport in a secure place, for example, in a safe box at a hotel.